althonos/pymemesuite/README.md

 distribution and non-commercial usage.
 See `vendor/meme/COPYING` for more information.

-Some test sequence data were obtained from [MIBiG](https://mibig.secondarymetabolites.org/) and are distributed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-Some test motifs were obtained from [PRODORIC](https://www.prodoric.de) and are distributed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+Test sequence data were obtained from [MIBiG](https://mibig.secondarymetabolites.org/) and are distributed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+Test motifs were obtained from [PRODORIC](https://www.prodoric.de) and are distributed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by/4.0/) license.